jserman/gitFlowStudy/README.md

 # gitFlowStudy
 for git flow study
 # add the content by xiaoming
+# this is created by xiaohong